moondance-labs/tanssi-docs/builders/interact/substrate-api/chopsticks.md

 |           `html`           | Include to generate an HTML representation of the storage diff preview between blocks. |
 |           `open`           |                        Whether to open the HTML representation.                        |

-For example, running the following command will re-run the demo EVM ContainerChains's block 1000 and write the storage diff and other data in a `chain-output.json` file:
+For example, running the following command will re-run the demo EVM Appchains's block 1000 and write the storage diff and other data in a `chain-output.json` file:

 ```bash
 yarn start run-block  \